Phishing Scams: How to Identify and Avoid Them

 Legitimate organizations usually won’t ask for or give out sensitive information like account numbers over the phone.
 If a communication is asking you to freely give out information that’s normally much more carefully protected, that’s a major sign that something’s wrong.

-- Verify with your team: First, get in touch with your Mortgage Advisor team and your real estate agent to make sure they know what’s going on.
-They can help you understand what’s going on and whether the message is legitimate.
+Don’t accept unsolicited offers.
+Fraudsters often seek out targets.
+If you receive an unsolicited loan offer, get in touch with your Mortgage Advisor team to make sure they know what’s going on.
+They’ll help you understand what’s going on and whether the message is legitimate.